cafe-infosec/osquery-packaging-docs/README.md

 ### Windows

-(this was copied from Just A Larry on the osquery slack)
+(this was copied from Just A Larry on the osquery slack, circa March 2020)

 #### setup working dir